10 Famous Cryptids Explained

 - Owls: The Great Horned Owl and Barred Owl are large birds that may surprise people at night, and appear to have glowing eyes.

-Obviously if either of these explanations are true it would mean the Silver Bridge collapse was simply a coincidence.
+Obviously, if either of these explanations is true it would mean the Silver Bridge collapse was simply a coincidence.

 The Loch Ness Monster